Infant Death Center

 Consultation with pediatric pathologist

-A pediatric pathologist from Children’s Hospital of Wisconsin is available to consult with families and professionals to help them better understand the cause of their child’s death.
+A pediatric pathologist from Children’s Wisconsin is available to consult with families and professionals to help them better understand the cause of their child’s death.
 The pathologist can discuss autopsy findings, medical examiner reports, test results and/or other information.

 Our staff provides resources, such as safe sleep materials, self-care guidance and bereavement training to support families and professionals working with families.

-The Infant Death Center is funded by the Wisconsin Department of Health Services, Division of Public, MCH Title V Services Block grant through the Health Resources and Services Administration, Department of Health and Human Services, and Children’s Hospital of Wisconsin Foundation.
+The Infant Death Center is funded by the Wisconsin Department of Health Services, Division of Public, MCH Title V Services Block grant through the Health Resources and Services Administration, Department of Health and Human Services, and Children’s Wisconsin Foundation.